eesmer/sambad-tui/README.md

 You can look at the DebianDC repository for Active Directory setup and management via GUI.<br>
 If you are interested in this topic; you can have a look at [DebianDC](https://github.com/eesmer/DebianDC)

+## New
+A new script file has been created for version 3.

+---

 ## Features
 - User Management
 - Group Management